California reaches its fourth year in what scientists are calling the worst drought in 1,200 years

 An unprecedented drought is causing an epidemic in California, bees and beekeepers’ hives that produce honey are vanishing from local farms.

-According to a Greenpeace.org report there are two problems killing off hives.
+According to a Greenpeace.org report and performance measure, there are two problems killing off hives.
 First: global warming is causing flowers to bloom before bees end their hibernation, creating a pollen scarcity for them.
 Second: there’s not enough water for the bees to drink and cool their hives.